dan-singer/ft-engine/README.md

 Everything about the engine is based on Components.
 To add functionality to `Entities`, create a new class that extends the base `Component` class.

 ## The World
 All resources and Entities are managed through a `World` singleton.
-Do not attempt to create entities or ressources manually.
+Do not attempt to create entities or resources manually.
 Use the `World` for this.
 This way, memory leaks can be avoided.

 ## Transform
 Each Entity comes with a `Transform` component out of the box, which can be used to manipulate the postion, rotation, and scale of entities.